vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/audit-log.md

 2. Create a logrotate configuration file.

   In the `/etc/logrotate.d` directory, create a new logrotate configuration file for audit logs.
-For example, create a file named `audit` and add the following content:
+For example, create a file named `audit`.

   ```bash
   # Create the audit file
   sudo vim /etc/logrotate.d/audit
   ```

+  And add the following content to the file:

   ```bash
   # Add configurations to the audit file to set log rotation rules